Agentic RAG with AWS 7: The Agentic Layer, Planning, Tools, and Multi-Step Retrieval

 Roles - choose

-Create role - pick
+Create role - choose

-AWS service - pick
+AWS service - choose

-AWSLambdaBasicExecutionRole
+AWSLambdaBasicExecutionRole - check

-Then add an inline policy so the function can query the knowledge base and invoke the answer model.
+Then add an inline policy so the function can query the knowledge base and invoke the answer model:

 For this lab, a simple policy is enough: